PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 `python ../../simtax.py c2013.in`

-The resulting OUTPUT file is called `c2013.in.out-simtax`.
+The resulting OUTPUT file is in the same directory as the INPUT file and is called `c2013.in.out-simtax`.

 (2) Do same thing as in item (1) except include marginal tax rates in the OUTPUT.